-The Intrinio Fintech Marketplace was designed to make financial data affordable and easy to access.
+The Intrinio Financial Data Marketplace was designed to make financial data affordable and easy to access.
 We are pleased to announce the expansion of that vision with the addition of a new data partner, Zacks, whose analyst estimates data will now be available in the marketplace.

 Zacks forward and historical estimates of both EPS and revenue are a trusted source of information in the investment community.
 Intrinio’s platform features disruptively affordable data feeds accessible for financial analysts in Excel and fintech developers via an API.
 Pairing Zacks analyst estimates with Intrinio’s platform will provide Intrinio’s users with a crucial data source and make it easier than ever to access Zacks data.